enclustra/PetalinuxDocumentation/doc/Known_issues.md

 ### Workaround
 If USB is required, the Vivado design and Linux devicetree need to be modified to enable USB PHY 1.
 On some modules USB PHY 1 and ETH 1 share the same MIO pins and therefore, ETH 1 is not available when using USB 1.

+## 2. USB initialization problems with Zynq 7000 modules

+### Affected modules:
+All variants and revisions of the following modules are affected:
+- Mercury ZX1
+- Mercury ZX5
+- Mars ZX2
+- Mars ZX3

+### Description
+There is no dedicated reset for the USB PHY.
+This can result in failures to initialize the USB interface.

+### Workaround
+An FSBL patch can be added to the Petalinux project as desribed in this [forum thread](https://adaptivesupport.amd.com/s/question/0D52E00006hpYs7SAE/144-usb-not-working-any-more?language=en_US).